Congregation Kol Shofar: Construction

 Construction on the new space began in April 2009.
 The congregation held services in neighboring Westminster Presbyterian Church from February 8, 2009 until August 27, 2010.
 On August 27, 2010, the congregation held its first Shabbat services in its renovated sanctuary.
 The next day Kol Shofar held a reopening celebration.
-Members of the larger bay area Jewish community were in attendance.
-The project costed 17.5 million dollars, adding a brand new 8300 sqft social hall, additional parking, and four class rooms, as well as a renovated sanctuary space.
+Members of the San Francisco Bay Area Jewish community were in attendance.
+The project costed $17.5 million, adding a brand new 8300 sqft social hall, additional parking, and four class rooms, as well as a renovated sanctuary space.
 Herman Coliver Locus Architecture of San Francisco designed the project.